martinhodler/searchin/README.md

 searchin
 ========

-A Brackets extension that let you search a selected text directly in the MDN.
+A Brackets extension that let you search a selected text directly in the MDN or on WebPlatform.